- Wyoming does not maintain a list of eligible surplus lines insurers.

 - Wyoming does have an Export List (see Other Comments section #1).

-- Wyoming does have an industrial insured exemption (see Appendix C) which will remain in effect.
+- Wyoming does have an industrial insured exemption (see Appendix C) Additionally, Wyoming has adopted the NRRA exempt commercial purchaser exemption (W.S. § 26-11-104(b)).

 - Wyoming adopted NIMA (HB 242); however, the Board of Directors of NIMA voted on April 28, 2016 to discontinue operations and dissolve the NIMA, Inc. organization.
-The Surplus Lines Clearinghouse will continue to accept surplus lines filings and payments for Wyoming policies effective October 1, 2016 and after.
-Beginning October 1, 2016, all new and renewal multistate policies for Wyoming will be reported as single state policies through the Surplus Lines Clearinghouse single state reporting platform in SLIP, with 100% of the premium being reported to and taxed by the respective home state.
+Beginning October 1, 2016, all new and renewal multistate policies for Wyoming will be reported as single state policies through the SLAS Clearinghouse single state reporting platform in SLIP, with 100% of the premium being reported to and taxed by the respective home state.

 Eligibility and Filing Requirements (All Insurers):

-Wyoming does not require foreign or alien insurers to provide financial information or remit an application or renewing fee but defers to the NRRA for minimum eligibility standards for both foreign and alien surplus lines insurers.
+Wyoming does not require foreign or alien insurers to provide financial information or remit an application or renewing fee but has adopted W.S. § 26-11-107 which sets forth minimum eligibility standards for both foreign and alien surplus lines insurers.

 Eligibility and Filing Requirements (Foreign Insurers Only):